Daniel-Chin/GPT-Arbiter-Human-in-Loop/README.md

 - Terminal ascii GUI (with `textual`):
   - Displays in realtime the histogram of decisions+confidence.
   - Displays in realtime the database coverage, using different symbols to represent "unvisited", "visited with latest prompt", "visited with stale (-3) prompt", etc.
-  - Displays the running cost in USD.
+  - Displays the estimated total cost in USD.
+    - shwos you how many examples are too many examples.
   - Accepts user commands to:
     - label the current query.
       - Optionally interrogate the model for its rationales (2-way).